Things to Do at Cabrits National Park

 Nature Trails

-Hike through tropical dry forest trails that wind through the peninsula, offering opportunities to spot endemic birds and tropical wildlife
+Hike through dry tropical forest on well-marked trails that offer chances to spot endemic birds, reptiles, and native plant species

 Douglas Bay Beach